Ontario Workplace Health and Safety Protocols

 For this month’s Lions Library, let’s talk about workplace health and safety protocols in Ontario!
 The goal of Lions Library is to provide you with short-form, easy to understand, explanations of workplace health and safety topics as well as act as a database for where to learn more.
 In today’s blog, we’ll be sharing information on Ontario’s provincial workplace health and safety programs and where to find the best information to keep yourself and your employees safe working within the province of Ontario.

-We will be posting a new Lions Library each month this year focusing on all of the Canadian provinces!
-Tune in to our blog, or social media (Facebook, Twitter, Instagram & Linkedin) so you’ll be sure to catch when we publish your province’s!
+We will be posting a new Lions Library focusing on all of the Canadian provinces!
+Tune in to our blog, or social media (Facebook, Twitter, Instagram & LinkedIn) so you’ll be sure to catch when we publish your province’s!

 What are workplace health and safety guidelines?